How to Teach a Dog to Stay

 Progressing the exercise

-To progress the exercise, have your helper step momentarily into the room and withdraw, then step into the room and walk about briefly without coming near to the dog.
-If you think your dog will struggle with this, use treat streaming to begin with.
-Eventually, the helper should be able to walk all around the dog without him moving.
+To progress the exercise, have your helper step momentarily into the room and withdraw, then step into the room and walk about briefly without coming near to your dog.
+If your dog will struggle with this, use treat streaming to begin with.
+Eventually, the helper should be able to walk all around your dog without him moving.
 And then to gently stroke him.

 Finally you can have the helper approach the dog and give him a treat from his hand.
-Be aware, some dogs will find this much harder than others.
-Many will fly through this exercise.
-With others you will need to be very careful to ensure that the dog does not become overwhelmed with the temptation to move.
+Some dogs will find this much harder than others.

 Try and practice polite sitting indoors with as many different helpers as you can.
 You can also practice in your yard or garden by having helpers come out of the house or via a garden gate.